alloverse/alloverse.github.io/index.md

 ## Creating your project

-Now, let's create a project folder.
-Allo Assist requires Git to fetch all its dependencies, so we’ll init a Git repo in the folder.
-Then we can initialize the alloapp environment into it:
+Now, let's use the terminal to create a project folder, and ask AlloAssist to initialize a base project with all dependencies into it.
+From your terminal:

 {% highlight terminal %}
 $ mkdir allo-todo